-A couple years ago, I had just moved to Chicago – without a job, mind you – and was starting to work as an online freelance writer.
+A few years back, I had just moved to Chicago – without a job, mind you – and was starting to work as an online freelance writer.
 My total monthly expenses came out to a mere $800 (including student loans!)

 I’ve increased the budget here to $1000 to cover rising costs and price variations across different cities.
 Here’s a breakdown of suggested expenses by category.